FIFA U-20 Women's World Cup: History

-2008

 The 2008 FIFA U-20 Women's World Championship was held in Chile, from 20 November to 7 December 2008.

 Six years after winning their first championship at the youth level in 2002, the United States reclaimed the trophy with a 2–1 win over defending champions Korea DPR.
 The Golden Ball and the Golden Shoe went to Sydney Leroux of the United States.

-2010

 The 2010 edition of the tournament was held in Germany from 13 July to 1 August 2010.
 The host nation defeated Nigeria in the final to claim its second championship.
 It was the first time that an African nation had advanced as far as the semifinals.
 It was also the first tournament in which four different confederations were represented in the semifinals.
 The Golden Ball and Golden Shoe awards both went to Alexandra Popp of Germany.

-2012

 The 2012 FIFA U-20 Women's World Cup was played in Japan from 19 August to 8 September, after initially having a hosting bid from Vietnam withdrawn and a bid from Uzbekistan rejected.
-The Golden Ball award went to Dzsenifer Marozsán of Germany and Golden Shoe award went to Kim Un-hwa of North Korea.
+The Golden Ball went to Dzsenifer Marozsán of Germany, while the Golden Shoe went to Kim Un-hwa of North Korea.

-2014

 The 2014 FIFA U-20 Women's World Cup was held in Canada from 5–25 August 2014, who reprised its role as host after a Zimbabwean bid withdrew leaving the Canadian bid unopposed.
 The Golden Ball and Golden Shoe awards both went to Asisat Oshoala of Nigeria.

-2016

 The 2016 FIFA U-20 Women's World Cup was expected to be held in South Africa, but due to the country's withdrawal, a new host was chosen on 19 March 2015, and it was Papua New Guinea.

-2018

 The 2018 FIFA U-20 Women's World Cup was held in France from 5–24 August 2018; a year later France would host the 2019 FIFA Women's World Cup.
 The Golden Ball and Golden Shoe awards both went to Patricia Guijarro of Spain.

-2020

 The 2020 edition was initially to be hosted jointly by Costa Rica and Panama in August 2020.
 Due to the COVID-19 pandemic it has been postponed to January 2021, to be solely hosted by Costa Rica.
 Due to having the highest COVID-19 cases and deaths in the region, Panama withdrew from hosting this event along with the 2022 Central American and Caribbean Games.
 The tournament was initially postponed to 2021, subject to further monitoring.
 On 17 November 2020, FIFA announced that the 2020 edition of the tournament would be cancelled.

-2022

-Following the cancellation of the 2020 edition, Costa Rica were appointed as hosts of the next edition of the tournament in 2022.
+Following the cancellation of the 2020 edition, Costa Rica were appointed as hosts of the tournament in 2022.

-2024

-As of 2024 the tournament will be expanded from 16 to 24 teams.
+In 2024 the tournament expanded from 16 to 24 teams.
+Colombia was selected as host on 23 June 2023.

+Poland was selected as host on 17 December 2023.